Foreign Domicile: Tax Policy and Reforms

 - For discussion on policy issues, see STEP, "Residence and Domicile: Response to Background Paper" (2003) http://www.kessler.co.uk/wp-content/uploads/2013/07/Domicile_reform_STEP_response.pdf CIOT, "Reviewing the Residence and Domicile Rules" (2003) http://www.tax.org.uk/Resources/CIOT/Migrated%20Resources/j-l/j-jenkins-esq.pdf CIOT, "PBRN18 (Residence & Domicile Review)" (2007) http://www.tax.org.uk/tax-policy/public-submissions/2007/pbrn-18-residence-and-domicile-review

-- Except to the extent that tax makes investment by UK resident foreign domiciliaries difficult, which has been the case since 2008: see Remittance investment relief: commentary.
+- Except to the extent that tax makes investment by UK resident foreign domiciliaries difficult, as to which: see Remittance investment relief: commentary.

 - See Swiss forfait taxpayer.
 This was at one time politically controversial; it was abolished in Zurich in 2009 and 5 other cantons followed suit.
 But in a referendum in 2014, the regime was supported by 59% of voters, on a 49% turnout; see Sigg and Luongo, "The Swiss lump-sum taxation regime: after the storm comes the calm?"
 JITTCP 169; http://www.swissinfo.ch/eng/bloomberg/swiss-say-foreign-millionaires-are-still-welcome-after-tax-vote/41144174 So I expect that Swiss tax law is now stable.
 In the 2014/15 edition of this work I added "and probably more stable than in the UK" and that proved to be correct!